AMauro130/BacktestingEV.jl/README.md

 	<img src="https://user-images.githubusercontent.com/92920225/181226837-36d93d00-334e-4fef-bca1-77ca70c1f9b1.png" alt="model	 example">
 </div>

-You are now ready to back-test your model !
+You are now ready to back-test your model!

 ## How to choose the appropriate threshold selection algorithm